 10 Best Campsites in Vietnam

-Location: Quang Tien Commune, Soc Son District, about 30km from Hanoi City Center
+Location: Quang Tien Commune, Soc Son District, approximately 30 km from Hanoi City Center.

-How to get there: by private car/ motorbike following Nhat Tan Bridge - Noi Bai International Airport route to Soc Son District.
-There are also public buses No. 56 & 15 to this camping site.
+How to get there: By private car or motorbike, take the Nhat Tan Bridge - Noi Bai International Airport route to Soc Son District.
+Public buses No. 56 and 15 also service this camping area.

 2. Pure camping at Hàm Lợn Lake Campsite

-Location: Doc Ton Mountain Range, Soc Son District, 30km from the center of Hanoi
+Location: Doc Ton Mountain Range, Soc Son District, 30 km from Hanoi city center.

-How to get there: private vehicles like cars and motorcycles are highly recommended.
-From Big C Tran Duy Hung, ride towards Thang Long Avenue heading Vinh Phuc Province.
+How to get there: Private vehicles like cars and motorcycles are recommended.
+From Big C Tran Duy Hung, head towards Thang Long Avenue towards Vinh Phuc Province.

 Ticket price: free